 Unlike the transportation sectors such as highways, public transportation, airports, aviation, and intercity passenger rail that have been subject to Buy America requirements since the Surface Transportation Assistance Act of 1978 (P.L.
 95-599), the water sector has limited experience in complying with these types of requirements.
 Our infrastructure projects tend to be highly engineered and involve multiple companies and products that are sourced globally as well as domestically.
 Often utilities standardize on particular products to increase operational efficiency and depend on long-standing maintenance agreements with manufacturers they trust and depend on for the life of a product.
+The validation process for some products, driven by EPA Water Quality standards, operating permits, and certifications required to meet many specifications, also poses challenges and constraints for manufacturers and communities.
 It is not a simple process to change supply chains and "swap-out" products.